aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/reportingengine/_index.md

 ```

-Shows how to allow missing members.
+Shows how to allow missinng members.

 ```